Amazónicos por la Amazonía (AMPA)

 History

-Founded in 2003, our partner works using a sustainable management approach to conserve forest ecosystems in the Andean Amazon, primarily in the Peruvian departments of San Martín, Amazonas, Loreto, Cajamarca and La Libertad.
-AMPA focuses on providing legal, technical and logistical support to local populations, helping them to strengthen their capacities for self-management, support territorial development, and build financial sustainability of protected areas.
+Founded in 2003, our partner works using an integral sustainable management approach to conserve forest ecosystems in the Andean Amazon.
+AMPA provides technical and legal support to local populations, helping them to strengthen their capacities for self-management, support territorial development and build financial sustainability of protected areas.

-Acting initially as one of the main collaborators in San Martín’s Economic Ecological Zoning process, AMPA has since been instrumental in a number of achievements for the peoples of the Andean Amazon.
-The organisation has assisted with a Payments for Ecosystem Services scheme in Moyobamba Province, provided environmental education in Bolívar Province, and directly supported the sustainable management of 11 conservation concessions, placing more than 400,000 ha of forests under the management of organised communities.
+Acting initially as one of the main collaborators in San Martin’s Economic Ecological Zoning process, emphasising the natural vocation of the territory, AMPA has since been instrumental in a number of achievements for the peoples of the Andean Amazon.

 Our Partnership

-6,892 ha of this area is currently managed by local community association ABIOFORP (Agro Bio Forestal El Porvenit Pelejo Association).
-WLT will support AMPA and ABIOFORP by funding increased protection and management of Bajo Huallaga, including the purchase of 97 ha of land in the first year of the project to facilitate control and surveillance activities.
+This fragile ecosystem of 6794 hectares is voluntarily managed by the local community association ABIOFORP (Agro Bio Forestal El Porvenir Pelejo Association) through the “Areas Inundables del Bajo Huallaga Conservation Concession”, a type of community-based conservation area.
+WLT will support AMPA and ABIOFORP by funding increased protection and management of the area, including the purchase of 97 ha of land to facilitate control and surveillance activities, restoration of 45 ha of previously degraded areas, provision of special equipment for surveillance work and the signalling of the area.

 Aerial view of the Bajo Huallaga fragile ecosystem